space0ut/Duckuino/README.md

 The original Rubber Ducky cannot perform Mouse control, But the Duckuino sure can.

 ###NOTE: You should update the Arduino IDE to the latest version for better cross-platform compatibility!
+(Or use the Arduino Create Web IDE)

 ###Commands:
 https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript